ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 The API-Key for "NewsAPI" can also be entered here.
 (Optional) <br>
 The display can also be switched on and off at a specific time, for example if it is disturbing at night.
 (Optional)  <br>

-# Changing the WLAN or the WLAN password:
+# Changing the WLAN password:
 When a button installed is (**pin D3 to ground**) then here. <br>
 Press the button until the access point is started (10 times). <br>
 The button also serves to switch the display on and off at the same time. <br>